Structural restrictions in local causal discovery: identifying direct causes of a target variable

 The choice of the class $\mathcal{F}$ is a crucial step in the algorithm.
 The choice of an appropriate model is a common problem in classical statistics; however, it is more subtle in causal discovery.
-It has been shown \citep{Peters2014} that methods based on restricted structural equation models can outperform traditional constraint-based methods (when the problem is estimating the entire DAG).
+It has been shown \citep{Peters2014} that methods based on restricted structural equation models can outperform traditional methods (these results were shown when estimating the entire DAG).
 Even if assumptions such as additive noise or Gaussian distribution of the effect given the causes can appear to be strong, such methods have turned out to be rather useful, and small violations of the model still lead to a good estimation procedure.

 The size of $\mathcal{F}$ is the most important part.
 If $\mathcal{F}$ contains too many functions, we find that most sets are $\mathcal{F}$-plausible.
 On the other hand, overly restrictive $\mathcal{F}$ can lead to rejecting all sets as potential causes.
 If we have knowledge about the data-generation process (such as when $Y$ is a sum of many small events), choosing $\mathcal{F}_F$ for a distribution function $F$ (such as Gaussian) is reasonable.
-If not, marginal distributions can be helpful for choosing an appropriate $F$.
-For a similar discussion about the choice of an appropriate model in causal discovery, see Section 5.4 in \cite{bodik2023identifiability}.

-Finding an automatic, data-driven choice of $\mathcal{F}$ can lead to new and interesting results and broaden the applicability of this approach.
-In practice, we can try several different choices of $\mathcal{F}$ (choices based on, for example, marginal distributions) and observe the results.
-For the choices $\mathcal{F} = \mathcal{F}_A$ or $\mathcal{F}_{LS}$, there are numerous papers justifying such assumptions (when estimating the full DAG, \cite{Peters2014}, \cite{Elements_of_Causal_Inference}, \cite{immer2022identifiability}, \cite{Khemakhem_autoregressive_flows}, \cite{sun2023causeeffect}).
+For the choices $\mathcal{F} = \mathcal{F}_A$ or $\mathcal{F}_{LS}$, there are numerous papers justifying such assumptions in several settings (when estimating the full DAG, \cite{reviewANMMooij}, \cite{Elements_of_Causal_Inference}, \cite{immer2022identifiability}).